Petri Hawkins-Byrd: Personal life

 In 2000, Hawkins-Byrd and his family moved from the San Francisco Bay Area to Elk Grove, California.
 The move was said to have resulted from Hawkins-Byrd and his family taking a liking to Elk Grove's affordable housing community and family-oriented atmosphere.
 Asked if he'd ever move to Los Angeles, California, where he reported to the set of Judge Judy for 25 years, he answered with an emphatic "No." He said he greatly disliked all the extravagance and glitz of Hollywood and preferred a simple, reflective life.
 He is a churchgoing Christian.

 In 1980, Hawkins-Byrd married Felicia Hawkins, the mother of his children.
-The two later separated in 1989, and Felicia moved to the West Coast with the couple's children.
+The two separated in 1989, and Felicia moved to the West Coast with the couple's children.
 After marriage counselling Hawkins-Byrd and Hawkins reconciled, though not permanently.
 Altogether, he has four children, all adults and all from his first marriage to Felicia Hawkins.

 Hawkins-Byrd married former fellow Judge Judy crew member Makita Bond Byrd on May 4, 2019.
-Prior to Bond becoming a producer for the court show, the two first met on the Sunset Bronson Studios lot (where the Judge Judy program was filmed for its entire run) back in 2012.
+In 2012, prior to Bond becoming a producer for the court show, the two met on the Sunset Bronson Studios lot, where the Judge Judy program was filmed for its entire run.
 After going on a date to a comedy show at around that time, the two lost contact.
 In 2015, the two briefly reconnected through Hawkins-Byrd greeting Makita in text message, her replying but no further communications at that time.

 In 2016, Bond landed a producer role on Judge Judy.
 She set up a surprise appearance as new producer on the set of the court show for Hawkins-Byrd, thinking he would remember who she was because of a Facebook request he sent her once she landed the position.
-He later admitted, however, only pretending to remember her when they reunited, privately questioning a fellow Judge Judy crew member who she was.
+He later admitted only pretending to remember her when they reunited, privately questioning a fellow Judge Judy crew member who she was.
 If not for a photo that Bond still had of the two of them on the Sunset Bronson Studio lot back in 2012, he has stated he would not have remembered who she was.
 The two married in 2019.

 For much of the 25th and final season of Judge Judy, Hawkins-Byrd's personal life revolved around attending to Bond as she had suffered a cancerous brain tumor in the midst of the COVID-19 pandemic.
 During that season, she was heavily involved in chemotherapy.
 By April 2021 after Bond's surgery, 95 percent of the tumor was successfully removed.
 As reported on Bonding with Byrd in late October 2021, she is continuing with chemotherapy.